codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 ## Helm Values

-To supply value file, add an environment variable with the name prefix of `CUSTOMFILE_`, and the value should point to an existing values file.
+To supply value file, add an environment variable with the name prefix of `VALUESFILE_`, and the value should point to an existing values file.
-To override specific values, add an environment variable with the name prefix of `CUSTOM_` followed by the path to the value to set.
-For example `CUSTOM_myservice_imageTag`.
+To override specific values, add an environment variable with the name prefix of `VALUE_` followed by the path to the value to set.
+For example `VALUE_myservice_imageTag`.
 Note that `.` should be replaced with `_`.
 The value of the variable will be used to override or set the templated property.

 Examples:
 ```text